exasol/virtual-schema-common-document-files/doc/user_guide/document_type_plugin_development_guide.md

 ## The DataLoader

-Next, we implement the a `DataLoader`.
-The data loader runs the whole pipeline from fetching the data, extracting the selecting properties over mapping the result to Exasol values.
+Next, we implement the `DataLoader`.
+The `DataLoader` runs the whole pipeline from fetching the data, extracting the selecting properties over mapping the result to Exasol values.
-Luckily most of this implementation is covered in it's abstract basis `AbstractDataLoader`.
+Luckily most of this implementation is covered in its abstract basis `AbstractDataLoader`.

 Create a new class `YOUR_TYPEFilesDataLoader` that extends `AbstractDataLoader<YOUR_TYPEDocumentNodeVisitor>`.